Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 `/speakerIdentify`

-No specific Authorization is needed in API request headers in this version (please add myvoice:myvoice); full specification detail available following approved request from MyVoice.ai
+No specific Authorization is needed in API request headers in this version (please add e.g. myvoice:myvoice)